arduino/docs-content/_templates/README.md

 ## Markdown

 We write all of our content in markdown.
 To be able to contribute properly to our website, we suggest you to do the same.
-Practise your markdown skills here: https://commonmark.org/help/tutorial/
+Practice your markdown skills here: https://commonmark.org/help/tutorial/

 You should use the following markdown styling for our content: